-Creatives look back on the highlights of their careers
+Leading creatives look back on the ups and downs of their careers

 Jim Stoddart, art director at Penguin Press since 2001, talks about an early switch from architecture to graphic design, where he finds inspiration, and the importance of patience and empathy in design.
 This article is part of our series focusing on designers working in-house.